 Sula and Nel’s naiveté is ominous, and we know that they’re in for more than just “mischief” if they flirt with too many men—especially after the brutal way Ajax referred to them as “meat.”
 This is also an important section because it confirms that Hannah doesn’t feel love, per se, for Sula: she’s motivated to raise her children by an emotion more akin to duty.
 Much the same could be said of Eva: in no small part, she raised her children because it was the only thing to do, and she wanted to prove to herself that she could do it.

 Nel and Sula walk toward the river.
 They play with twigs and grass and wait for boys to arrive at the river’s bank.
 Before long, they see a boy walking toward the river, picking his nose.
 Nel yells at the boy, whose name is Chicken Little, to stop picking his nose, and Chicken Little yells backs at Nel to leave him alone.
 Sula is gentler, and offers to show Chicken Little how to climb a tree.
 Together, Sula and Chicken Little climb up a tall tree and slide out on the branch.
 At first, Chicken Little is afraid, but Sula teases him until he’s laughing.
-Sula then swings Chicken Little in her arms.
-Suddenly Chicken Little slips from Sula’s grip and falls into the river below.
+Nel calls for them to come down, and they climb down the tree.
+Sula then starts to swing Chicken Little around by his hands as he laughs delightedly.
+Suddenly he slips from Sula’s grip and flies out into the water.
 To Nel and Sula’s surprise, Chicken Little doesn’t bob to the surface of the water—he seems to have been lost in the river.

 The name Chicken Little, while childish, also suggests a bad omen: Chicken Little was, after all, the character who announced that the sky was falling.
 So it’s tragically appropriate that here it’s Chicken Little who falls into the water.
 Morrison will return to this brief scene again and again (like the moment of Plum’s death), studying it from different characters’ points of view.
 Here, it’s hard to say that Sula is “guilty” of killing Chicken Little: she’s only a child herself, and let go of Chicken Little entirely by accident.
 But in a broader sense, this scene represents the moment when Sula stops being a child and becomes an adult—that is, a woman with adult pains and worries.